-How to Become a Property, Real Estate, or Community Association Manager
+How to Become a Property, Real Estate, or Community Association Manager About this section

 Work Experience in a Related Occupation

 Property, real estate, and community association managers typically need several years of work experience in a related occupation.
 For example, real estate brokers and sales agents also show commercial properties to prospective tenants or buyers, and customer service representatives gain experience dealing with many types of people.